 The film’s visual artistry is on a par with the excellent soundtrack comprising of both throbbing dance pieces by contemporary pop artists and subtle classical works by such acclaimed composers as Henryk Górecki, David Lang, Arvo Pärt and Zbigniew Preisner.
 Gregorian chants clashing with frenetic dance beats create an aural landscape of today’s Rome, the Eternal City in which the ancient art of harmony and proportion exists alongside confusion and chaos.

-It won’t be an exaggeration to say that Sorrentino’s work is a true masterpiece of the 21st century European cinema.
+It won’t be an exaggeration to say that Sorrentino’s work is a true masterpiece of 21st century European cinema.
 No one so far has responded to the spiritual vacuum of the modern world in such a conclusive and breathtaking manner.
-The film’s protagonist, surrounded by the incessant clamour of pointless disputes and self-indulgent lifestyle, yearns for the essence of life and misses it.
+The film’s protagonist, surrounded by the incessant clamour of pointless disputes and self-indulgent lifestyles, yearns for the essence of life and misses it.
 I was looking for the great beauty, but… didn’t find it, he reveals in response to Santa’s question about why he had never written another book.
-What remains to him is a hollow existence filled with meaningless buzz drowning out every single feeling or emotion.
+What remains for him is a hollow existence filled with meaningless buzz drowning out every single feeling or emotion.
 Occasionally, in the midst of it all, “haggard flashes of beauty”, imaginary or real ones, heave into view.
 Then comes a rare moment of “silence, feeling, emotion and fear” and a new novel begins.
 But that’s “just a trick” devised to detach the hopeless human from his own misery.
-As is the case with this very film – so ethereal and sublime that it feels like a dream you don’t ever want to end.
+As is the case with this very film – so ethereal and sublime, it feels like a dream that you don’t ever want to end.